NETWAYS/pretix-invoice-net/README.md

 # Pretix Invoice Renderer Plugin for NETWAYS

-This is a plugin for [pretix](https://github.com/pretix/pretix) made for the NETWAYS environment.

-It adds a custom invoice renderer for NETWAYS hosted events.
+This plugin for [pretix](https://github.com/pretix/pretix) adds a custom invoice renderer for NETWAYS hosted events and conferences.

 ## Installation